It’s almost the new year. Before the holidays hit, make sure you’re ready for it by setting your budget for 2018.

 While a new hire’s impact can never be perfectly predicted, if you combine a structured recruitment and onboarding process with a realistic monetary investment that is proportionate to the expected return—you will set yourself, your business, and the new employee up for a much better chance of success and reduce downside risks.

-Pro Tip: Even though the costs associated with a new hire will be expenses on your projected budget or financial plan, if you are able to make the mental switch and view these items as investments rather than expenses, this can help you have the flexibility needed to make a better decision.
+Pro Tip: The costs associated with a new hire will be expenses on your projected budget or financial plan, if you are able to make the mental switch and view these items as investments rather than expenses, this can help you have the flexibility needed to make a better decision.

 3. Make Sure Your Books Are Up to Date